 Please refer to the course information to identify which courses may include A* or unit grades in conditional offers.

-* Important note on mixed portfolios of A levels and pre-Us* We have been made aware of confusing messages being given to some visitors to the University, and should like to clarify that The University of Warwick welcomes applications from students offering a mix of pre-U certificates and A levels totalling three or more, for all degree courses.
+* Important note on mixed portfolios of A levels and pre-Us* We have been made aware of confusing messages being given to some visitors to the University, and should like to clarify that The University of Warwick welcomes applications from students offering a mix of pre-U certificates in principal subjects and A levels totalling three or more, for all degree courses.

-Requirements for individual Pre-U subjects (certificates) are listed with each course entry.
-Mixed portfolios of Pre-U and A level subjects are welcomed and essential subject requirements can be satisfied by taking either the relevant Pre-U certificate or A Level.
+Requirements for individual Pre-U principal subjects (certificates) are listed with each course entry.
+Mixed portfolios of Pre-U principal subjects and A level subjects are welcomed and essential subject requirements can be satisfied by taking either the relevant Pre-U certificate or A Level.
 Candidates offering both a Pre-U and an A level in the same subject should be aware that only one will count towards the overall requirement for any given course.

 The Pre-U Diploma is acceptable and candidates working towards this are advised to contact the Undergraduate Admissions Team regarding Diploma offer levels.